Bloating! For humans, it’s annoying, uncomfortable and often frustrating to work out the cause. But bloat in dogs is a whole heap more serious.

 Dry food creates thirst, and thirst equals gulping water in dog world.
 Imagine a belly full of food and water, you can picture it right?
 It’s so much easier for a stomach to twist when buoyant with water.

-A raw meat diet is proven through dog science to improve the overall well-being of all dogs, including the function of the digestive system.
+A raw dog food diet, including 801010 food and complete raw is proven through science to improve the overall well-being of all dogs, including the function of the digestive system.
 Check out our RAWbellion page for more in-depth info on this.

 Feeding a raw diet improves the microbiome balance (gut bacteria) of the gut.
 Improved gut health leads to a huge amount of health improvements, including reducing unwanted gasses and ensuring better functioning digestion.
-To take your dog’s gut health to the next level you could also choose a natural supplement to add to the diet, such as ProDog’s Protect.
+Discover more benefits of raw food for dogs.

 Raw bones provide a ton of essential nutrients, and the right bones can strengthen stomach muscles which aids digestion.
 The bonus of bones is that they clean your dog’s teeth.
-Check out our raw treat blog for more about which bones to choose.
+Check out our article for more about which bones to choose and also check out our full natural dog treats range.

 Eating speed is a factor that’s been connected with bloat in dogs.
 When food is gulped quickly, often large amounts of air are consumed.
 If your dog is a four-legged hoover when it comes to food try: